 In the evening before your package is scheduled to arrive, you will receive an email with your order information and FedEx tracking number, which you can use to get up-to-date information on your package. **We recommend getting them delivered at work** so the package can be taken out of the elements until the jellyfish can be introduced to the tank.
 You have until the end of the delivery day to acclimate them to the tank, but the sooner you do it the better.
 If you cannot get the jellyfish delivered at work and know you will not be home to receive the package please provide a cooler with ice packs or warm packs that a 8" x 8"x 8" box could fit into.
 Write clear instructions for FedEx to leave the box in there.
 Put the box in the shade and out of windy areas.
 You can also call FedEx at 800-GO-FEDEX right after you receive notification your package shipped to have it held at your local FedEx location where you can pick it up.
 Contact info and operating hours for your local FedEx depot are here.

 Although we do not currently offer Saturday delivery, contact us.
 It is possible to get a Saturday delivery, however this requires individual scheduling.
-Note that there is an additional shipping charge of $35 or more for Priority Overnight Saturday deliveries.
+Note that there is an additional shipping charge of $15 for Priority Overnight an d $21 for Saturday deliveries.
 This price is dependent on availability and zip code.
 Please contact us by the Wednesday prior to find out if there is any availability.